aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 5. When you are finished using all connections, call `ConnectionProviderManager.releaseResources`.

+> [!IMPORTANT]\
-> :warning: **Note:** You must call `ConnectionProviderManager.releaseResources` to close the internal connection pools when you are finished using all connections.
+> You must call `ConnectionProviderManager.releaseResources` to close the internal connection pools when you are finished using all connections.
 Unless `ConnectionProviderManager.releaseResources` is called, the wrapper driver will keep the pools open so that they can be shared between connections.

 ## Example
 [ReadWriteSplittingPostgresExample.java](../../../examples/AWSDriverExample/src/main/java/software/amazon/ReadWriteSplittingPostgresExample.java) demonstrates how to enable and configure read/write splitting with the Aws Advanced JDBC Driver.